A picture is worth a thousand words… or a thousand tears.

 The picture on the left depicts our family – at the top “I Love You” is written with a smiling face next to it and a shiny heart sticker is added.
 Below the writing is a smiling picture of mom with her 3 children.

-The picture to the right is also drawn by my daughter and shows a little girl with wide staring eyes and black scribbles drawn over her mouth, silencing her.
+The picture to the right is also drawn by my child and shows a little girl with wide staring eyes and black scribbles drawn over her mouth, silencing her.
 At her side is a menacing looking man staring at her.

 I hold the Hennepin County Family Court System and the Minnesota Guardian ad Litem (GAL) program responsible for the ongoing trauma and suffering inflicted on my children.
 Due to the injustices of the court, my children were taken from a fit, loving mother who bravely escaped an abusive relationship in order to provide my children with a better life.
 My children were never allowed to come home, and never allowed to enjoy their childhood, because the judges in Hennepin County awarded sole custody to the identified abuser.
 The Hennepin County family court system awarded sole custody to the man who assaulted me (in front of my young children) and then threw us out in the street like trash, we actually were homeless for a time.
 My son was injured during that incident as well.
 Both children have suffered from PTSD and anxiety.
 And there have been over a dozen reports of document abuse.
 I have been punished for reporting concerns of abuse, and now only am allowed one visit a month with my children.
 My children have been estranged from their mother, family of origin, as well as their religious and cultural background.

 June 2016 will mark 10 years of fighting in family court… an effort to protect my children and to retain my custodial rights, as well as to have a reasonable visitation schedule.
 I will never stop fighting to keep my children safe, and to bring them home.